Flagship

 One shelf for every format.

 EPUB, PDF, CBZ, CBR, RAR, ZIP and TXT - read in a single library with folders, search and recent books.
+Cover thumbnails help CBZ, CBR, EPUB and PDF libraries stay visual without using real copyrighted covers in the site screenshots.
 Import from Files, document picker, or your iCloud Drive.

 • Tags & ratings - organize without folders if you want to.